 Email is a quick and simple way to exchange documents containing confidential information.
 But should you send confidential data using a standard email client like Outlook?
-Is Outlook secure enough?
+Is Outlook Secure Enough?

-The short answer is no, you should never send sensitive information in an unprotected email using Outlook.
+You should never send sensitive information in an unprotected email using Outlook.

-Email was not designed with security in mind.
 Messages are left open to risk at several points in their journey.
-You should assume that anyone can intercept or manipulate emails sent unprotected.

 When sending confidential data over Outlook, there are a number of steps you can take to heighten the security of that data.
-Depending on the level of security you need, there are various options.

-Let's take a look at what you need to consider when sending confidential email data using Microsoft Outlook.
+Let me share what you need to consider when sending confidential email data using Microsoft Outlook.

 The most important step you can take to protect confidential data is to useemail encryption.